+Hi, this is Barry, and welcome to my site.
 How a time travel movie is conceived and executed establishes how complicated it can become.
 Some filmmakers avoid the complexities, others attempt it and make a mess of the timeline(s), but a few embrace the convoluted nature of time travel and do a fantastic job with the execution.
 Before we go into the list, let me be clear on how I define a time travel movie.
 So long as there is one person experiencing time in a non-linear fashion, the film makes it into the category.
-This is Barry, welcome to my site, and here is my list of the most complex time travel movies that are well-executed (in no particular order).
+Here is my list of the most complex time travel movies that are well-executed (in no particular order).

 Back To The Future: Part 2